-Numerous charter guides are located in the area and use drift boats to float their clients over the best holes and runs in the Kenai River while everything a visitor needs to catch a king can be found in the sport and tackle shops in town.
-Soldotna has even constructed several public fish walks at Centennial Park Campground, Swiftwater Park Campground, Soldotna Creek Park and behind the visitor information center to make the river more accessible to bank anglers.
+Numerous charter guides in the area and use drift boats to float their clients over to the best holes and runs in the Kenai River.
+Everything a visitor needs to catch a king can be found in the sport and tackle shops in town.
+Soldotna has even constructed several public fish walks at Centennial Park Campground, Swiftwater Park Campground, Soldotna Creek Park, and behind the Visitor Information Center to make the river more accessible to bank anglers.
 All of Soldotna’s boardwalks have public access and are free for your enjoyment.

 Not interested in fishing?
 Soldotna also offers many other attractions including the Soldotna Homestead Museum, with a wonderful collection of homesteaders' cabins spread through six wooded acres in Centennial Park.
 One of the cabins served as a one-room schoolhouse and others include historic displays, including a replica of the $7.2-million check the U.S. paid Russia to purchase Alaska in 1867.

 The Kenai National Wildlife Refuge Visitor Center features displays on the lifecycles of salmon, daily films and presentations at its theater, and other natural history exhibits.
 Outside are two short loop trails that wind into the nearby woods and to a viewing platform on Headquarters Lake.
 Here you can find information on recreation opportunities including hiking, canoeing, wildlife viewing, and camping in the 2 million acre Kenai National Wildlife Refuge.

 Golfers can hit the links at two area golf courses that include pro shops, lounges, and cart rentals.